General characteristics of participants

 Students expected functional learning

-“I think lecturers must be here [clinical area] at least for a week at the beginning of our allocation to orient us.
+“I think lecturers must be there at least for a week at the beginning of our allocation to orient us.
 Our current supervisory guidelines indicate that we should have at least not less than two visits from our supervisors.
 Let’s say we are doing labour and delivery for 4 weeks, coming twice within this allocation would be better than none” (Participant fdg 1)

-Students generally preferred lecturers because it was easier to approach them when confronted with a clinical problem and they were uncertain of the reactions of the health workers to students in the unfamiliar new allocations.
-Unlike when working under the supervision of nurses, students highlighted their comfort to ask questions and learn different skills if the clinical instructor or lecturer were present, which facilitated learning.
+Students generally preferred lecturers because it was easier to approach them when confronted with a clinical problem and because of the uncertainty of the reactions of the health workers to students, especially in their new allocations.
+They indicated that the presence of a clinical instructor or lecturer facilitated their learning as they were free to ask questions and learn different skills, which was not the case when they were with unfamiliar nurses in the ward.

 “My expectation is that the lecturers should be visiting us frequently.
 If there is a condition in the ward, you are more open to asking the lecturers questions” (Participant fdg 2)